-This introductory qualification is designed for learners who may be ready to progress quickly to further study.
-The Award offers a basic introduction to the performing arts sector and this is a practical course which will give you opportunities to present your work in performances over the year.
+This course will appeal to those who would like an introductory qualification and is designed for learners who may be ready to progress quickly to further study, the Award offers a basic introduction to the performing arts sector and this is a practical course which will give you opportunities to present your work in performances over the year.
+The course provides opportunities for students to explore, develop and test their creativity.
 You will be involved in rehearsals and performances to develop your skills, confidence and to also have fun.

 The course is based on a Programme of Study, which consists of: